zfaustk/KHGraphDB/README.md

 MERGE (p:Person {name:'Ada'})
 ```

 See `docs/type.md`.
 Type is still not a string.
+MATCH
+binds it by KHID.
+Path is a value.